Seattle Mariners

-The Mariners won 116 games in 2001, which set the American League record for most wins in a single season and tied the 1906 Chicago Cubs for the Major League record for most wins in a single season.
-The team would not make the postseason again until 2022, which was the longest active drought in the four major North American sports.
+After Griffey, Johnson, and Alex Rodriguez left the team, the Mariners, bolstered by the signing of Ichiro Suzuki, won 116 games in 2001, which set the American League record for most wins in a single season and tied the 1906 Chicago Cubs for the Major League record for most wins in a single season.
+The team would not make the postseason again until 2022, breaking the longest active drought in the four major North American sports.
+They won their fourth AL West division title in 2025, their first title since 2001.